yjyao/practical-python/Notes/02_Working_with_data/06_List_comprehension.md

 List comprehensions are commonly used in Python as an efficient means for transforming, filtering, or collecting data.
-Due to the syntax, you don’t want to go overboard—try to keep each list comprehension as simple as possible.
-It’s okay to break things into multiple steps.
-For example, it’s not clear that you would want to spring that last example on your unsuspecting co-workers.
+Due to the syntax, you don't want to go overboard—try to keep each list comprehension as simple as possible.
+It's okay to break things into multiple steps.
+For example, it's not clear that you would want to spring that last example on your unsuspecting co-workers.

-That said, knowing how to quickly manipulate data is a skill that’s incredibly useful.
+That said, knowing how to quickly manipulate data is a skill that's incredibly useful.
 There are numerous situations where you might have to solve some kind of one-off problem involving data imports, exports, extraction, and so forth.
 Becoming a guru master of list